DogBoy’s is a boarding, day care and training facility for dogs on 15 beautiful acres in Pflugerville, Texas.

 View our boarding and training prices page for more information.

 No. You are free to pick up or drop off your dog whenever the office is open (see above).
-We charge for boarding by the night, so as long as you pick up your dog during business hours, you are not charged for your pick up day.
+If you pick up after 1pm on Monday through Saturday, you will be charged a $20 fee.
 When dropping off, it is best if you can drop off before 3pm.
 This gives your dog(s) time to play a little before dinnertime.

 No. Dogs who board get the same amount of playtime as day care dogs.
 Playtime is included with both services.
 In fact, compatible boarding and daycare dogs get to play together.

 We require a completed New Client Form for each dog that will be coming in, along with records showing your dog(s) is up to date on Rabies, Distemper and Bordetella vaccinations.

 We take reservations by email (firstname.lastname@example.org), or phone (512-251-7600).
 Boarding and daycare are by reservation only and you do not have a reservation until we respond to your request and confirm it.